 The professional Certificate in Finance requires 15 s.h. of credit.
-Students must earn a cumulative g.p.a. of at least 3.00 in certificate course work.
+Students must earn a cumulative g.p.a. of at least 2.75 in certificate coursework.
 If students have completed any of the same courses for another certificate, they must consult their advisor to ensure they earn 15 s.h. to complete the certificate program.

-The certificate is open to individuals who are fully employed and desire to complete the certificate to build their financial skills or to current Professional M.B.A.
+The certificate is open to individuals who are fully employed with at least 18 months of postbaccalaureate professional experience and a desire to complete the certificate to build their financial skills, and to current Professional M.B.A.
 Program students.
 Students in the Professional M.B.A.
-Program may complete the certificate as they complete their degree; the certificate is designed to fit into the M.B.A. curriculum allowing students to earn the M.B.A. and the certificate without additional course work.
+Program may complete the certificate as they complete their degree; the certificate is designed to fit into the M.B.A. curriculum allowing students to earn the M.B.A. and the certificate without additional coursework.

 The certificate is ideal for students who wish to gain specialized knowledge of financial concepts.
 Students can select courses to focus their study in specific areas of finance such as corporate finance, investments, portfolio management, and wealth management.